Economy of fascist Italy: Fascist economic policy

 Benito Mussolini came to power in 1922 under a parliamentary coalition until the National Fascist Party seized control and ushered in a one-party dictatorship by early 1925.
 The growth in Mussolini's popularity to the extent of becoming a national leader was gradual as would be expected for a leader of any fascist movement.
-The doctrine only succeeded in Italy because the public was just as enthusiastic for change as much as Mussolini was committed to doing away with the liberal doctrines and Marxism in the country.
+The doctrine only succeeded in Italy because the public was as enthusiastic for change as Mussolini was committed to doing away with the liberal doctrines and Marxism in the country.
 Therefore, he would later write (with the help of Giovanni Gentile) and distribute The Doctrine of Fascism to the Italian society, which ended up being the basis of the Fascist agenda throughout Mussolini's dictatorship.
 Mussolini did not simply thrust himself into the dictatorship position, but rather rose gradually based on his understanding of the existing support for his ideas in the country.

 Before the dictatorship era, Mussolini tried to transform the country's economy along fascist ideology, at least on paper.
 In fact, he was not an economic radical, nor did he seek a free-hand in the economy.
 The Fascist Party held a minority faction of only three positions in the cabinet, excluding Mussolini; and providing other political parties more independence.
 During the coalition period, Mussolini appointed a classical liberal economist, Alberto De Stefani, originally a stalwart leader in the Center Party as Italy's Minister of Finance, who advanced economic liberalism, along with minor privatization.
 Before his dismissal in 1925, Stefani "simplified the tax code, cut taxes, curbed spending, liberalized trade restrictions and abolished rent controls", where the Italian economy grew more than 20 percent, and unemployment fell 77 percent, under his influence.

 To proponents of the first view, Mussolini did have a clear economic agenda, both long and short-term, from the beginning of his rule.
 The government had two main objectives—to modernize the economy and to remedy the country's lack of strategic resources.
 Before the removal of Stefani, Mussolini's administration pushed the modern capitalistic sector in the service of the state, intervening directly as needed to create a collaboration between the industrialists, the workers and the state.
 The government moved toward resolving class conflicts in favour of corporatism.
 In the short term, the government worked to reform the widely abused tax system, dispose of inefficient state-owned industry, cut government costs and introduce tariffs to protect the new industries.
 However, these policies ended after Mussolini took dictatorial controls and terminated the coalition.